Revealed Bayesian Persuasion: Illustrative Example

 The sender's indirect utility, $\phi_A(p)$, is depicted in Figure 1 below.
 Suppose that the sender sends a binary signal $\pi_A$ with support on $p\in\{0.4,0.8)$.
 We draw a line through the respective posteriors/indirect utilities, as indicated by the dashed green line in Figure 1, to capture the expected payoff for the sender from this signal.

-Now suppose that the sender is a Bayesian persuader.
-It is clear that $\pi_A$ is suboptimal, as there are posteriors for which the indirect utility of the sender lies above this line.
+Now suppose that the sender is a Bayesian persuader; in that case, the chosen posteriors, and the sender's utility at these points, must lie along the concavification of the sender's utility function.
+It is clear, then, that $\pi_A$ is suboptimal, as there are posteriors for which the indirect utility of the sender lies above the line given by $\lambda_A$.
 Indeed, it is not hard to see that the optimal distribution induces the posteriors $p\in \{0.2,0.8\}$ with equal probability.

 Indeed, it turns out that the distribution in Figure 1 is suboptimal for \emph{any} sender preferences where the sender benefits from persuasion.
 Under this hypothesis, the prior must give a lower indirect utility than the expected indirect utility from the posteriors.
 If so, then it shouldn't be possible to achieve the same indirect utility as this distribution by choosing a different distribution that places positive probability on the prior.
 Yet this is not the case in the present example: one can, instead of inducing posterior $p=0.4$, induce $p=0.2$ with probability $\frac{1}{3}$ and $p=0.5=p_0$ with probability $\frac{2}{3}$.
 In Figure 2, I depict splitting $p=0.4$ in the latter way, as indicated by the red dashed line.